MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 Factories as fixtures

-The “factory as fixture” pattern can help in situations where the result of a fixture is needed multiple times in a single test.
+The "factory as fixture" pattern can help in situations where the result of a fixture is needed multiple times in a single test.
 Instead of returning data directly, the fixture instead returns a function which generates the data.
 This function can then be called multiple times in the test.

 Factories can have parameters as needed: